Post last updated: January 7th, 2019

 It can be propagated with stem tip cuttings.
 Visit The Garden Helper for great instructions.

-It is a critter magnet of epic proportions.
+It is not affected by pests.
+However, it is a critter magnet of epic proportions.
 In the summer, it is covered with bees, butterflies, dirt dobbers, grasshoppers, hummingbirds, all kinds of moths and skippers plus other flying critters I can’t identify.